OpenPEPPOL/edec-codelists/work-in-progress/README.md

 # Code lists

-This folder contains the **working drafts** are for PEPPOL code lists.
+This folder contains the **working drafts** are for Peppol code lists.

 The actual released code lists now reside on https://docs.peppol.eu/edelivery/codelists/